 Engine Choice

-Ducati’s air-cooled L-twin engine is a signature of the Monster range.
+Ducati’s air-cooled L-twin engine is a signature of the Monster range, featuring a V twin configuration that delivers a unique blend of power and smoothness, contributing to the bike’s renowned performance.
 However, the power output varies significantly from one version to another.
-For instance, the Monster 821 houses a liquid-cooled power plant that generates a notable 108 horsepower.
+For instance, the Monster 821 houses a liquid-cooled power plant that generates a notable 108 horsepower, with impressive torque delivery that enhances acceleration and overall riding experience.

 Horsepower